suhock/php-dependency-injection/README.md

 #### Example: FrankenPHP worker mode

-Application servers such as [FrankenPHP](https://frankenphp.dev/docs/worker/) keep the PHP process alive across many requests: the application — including the container and its singletons — boots once, and each incoming request is handled by a callback.
+Application servers such as [FrankenPHP](https://frankenphp.dev/docs/worker/) keep the PHP process alive across many requests: the application (including the container and its singletons) boots once, and each incoming request is handled by a callback.
 Without the per-request teardown that PHP-FPM provided, any request-specific state held by a long-lived service silently leaks into subsequent requests.
-Creating a scope per request restores that isolation: scoped services live exactly as long as the request, and a singleton that tries to depend on one fails with a `ScopeException` instead of capturing the first request's instance.
+Creating a scope per request restores that isolation: scoped services live exactly as long as the request.

 ```php
 <?php